dfrnt-labs/terminusdb-docs-static/src/app/docs/curate-and-import-data/page.md

   metadata:
     title: How to Curate & Import Data
     description: >-
-      How to guides for curating and importing data into TerminusCMS and TerminusDB
+      How to guides for curating and importing data into TerminusDB and TerminusDB
     openGraph:
       images: >-